Adult and Pediatric Urology

 There are several options to treat the symptoms of BPH.
 Behavioral modifications like water and coffee consumption should be examined.
 Herbal supplements may be very effective for mild symptoms.
 Several medications are also available which can decrease prostate size.

-Minimally invasive procedures like thermotherapy, laser and RF therapies (such as Prostiva® RF Therapy) are also available in our practice.
-Also known as radiofrequency ablation, transurethral needle ablation (TUNA) is used to help control the symptoms of an enlarged prostate.
-The procedure is painless and performed in-office.
+Minimally invasive procedures like Rezum and Urolift are available in our practice.
+These procedures are painless and performed in-office.
 It may take as little as 15 minutes and no cutting is involved.

 Adult and Pediatric Urology accepts most insurance plans.
 If you do not see your insurance listed here, please call our office for more information.